Strong Dollar and Silent Imbalances in the Global Economy

 The Dollar as Revealer of Asymmetric Vulnerabilities

 Rather than viewing the strong dollar as a single cause, it is more relevant to analyze it as a revealer.
 Its persistence highlights asymmetric vulnerabilities: dependence on external financing, rigidity of cost structures, balance sheet sensitivity to exchange rate variations.
+This observation aligns with the analysis in our sub-pillar on FX and monetary regimes.
+Related research: the logic behind euro-dollar moves.

 This structural reading helps explain why imbalances can accumulate without immediately leading to a systemic crisis.
 The system absorbs the constraint by adjusting behaviors, at the cost of prolonged and often invisible tension.